 If two players are cooperating and still can't defeat the monster(s), they must both Run Away.
-They roll separately for each monster, in whatever order they like.
-(If they can't decide, roll the die; the high roller decides who Runs Away first.)
+They roll separately, and each player chooses in what order to Run Away.
 The monster(s) CAN catch them both.

 Once you have resolved all Run Away rolls, discard the monster(s).